 The job descriptions below outline the responsibilities of the various entry-level new graduate positions with Juneau.

 The Preconstruction Engineer’s role is to assist the Preconstruction Manager, Project Manager and other operations staff members with preconstruction pursuits – from lump-sum hard bids to preliminary CM at Risk budgets.
 Preconstruction Engineers are primarily responsible for quantity take-offs, subcontractor solicitation, and scope analysis on assigned projects.

 The Project Engineer’s role is to assist the Project Manager and Superintendent with the overall management of the project’s execution with emphasis on coordination of work, procurement of materials and subcontractors, review of submittals and shop drawings, the identification and resolution of design conflicts, document control, participation in OAC and jobsite meetings, and the project closeout process.

 The Field Engineer’s role is to assist the Superintendent in organizing the jobsite to promote maximum productivity, including leading field crews, executing the safety and quality control programs, VDC integration in the field, development and execution of the overall master construction schedule, meeting with inspectors, and exposure to project engineering and management tasks for professional and career development.

 Virtual Design + Construction

 Corporate roles at Juneau may include positions in Marketing and Business Development, Accounting, Risk Management, and Human Resources.
-These roles vary by position but play a huge rule in the overall success of the company.
+These roles vary by position but play a huge role in the overall success of the company.